U.S. Route 167

-U.S. Route 167 runs for 500 mi from Ash Flat, Arkansas at U.S. Route 62/US Route 412 to Abbeville, Louisiana at Louisiana Highway 14.
+U.S. Route 167 is a north-south United States Highway within the U.S. states of Louisiana and Arkansas.
+It runs for 500 mi from Ash Flat, Arkansas at U.S. Route 62/U.S. Route 412 to Abbeville, Louisiana at Louisiana Highway 14.
 It goes through the cities of Little Rock, Arkansas, Alexandria, Louisiana, and Lafayette, Louisiana.

 Some of the highway's route has been combined with or parallels Interstate 49 in Louisiana.
 Between Junction City, Arkansas, and Ruston, Louisiana, U.S. 167 runs concurrent with U.S. 63.

 Route description

 Louisiana

 U.S. Highway 167 in Louisiana runs 241.05 mi in a north–south direction from the national southern terminus at Louisiana Highway 14 Business (LA 14 Bus.) in Abbeville to the Arkansas state line at Junction City.

 The route cuts through the center of Louisiana for roughly its entire length and passes through two of the state's metropolitan areas, Lafayette and Alexandria.
 Between those cities, US 167 ranges in character from an urban freeway to a lightly traveled two-lane collector.
 During this stretch, it overlaps the southern 23 mi of Interstate 49 (I-49) from Lafayette through Opelousas before making a diversion through rural Evangeline Parish to serve the small city of Ville Platte.

 US 167 follows a combination of I-49 and the Pineville Expressway through Alexandria and Pineville, crossing the Red River via the twin-span Purple Heart Memorial Bridge.
 US 167 remains a surface four-lane highway through northern Louisiana and is the primary north–south route through Winnfield, Jonesboro, and Ruston.
 The northern portion of the route, beginning at the I-20 interchange in Ruston, also carries the first 35 mi of US 63.

 On its southern end, US 167 began near Colfax, Louisiana when designated as one of the original numbered U.S. Highways in 1926.
 However, the route was extended to Abbeville in 1949 over a number of existing state highways, more than doubling its length within Louisiana.
 Since that time, US 167 has experienced several alignment shifts as freeways were constructed in its two urban areas.
 More recently, all but approximately 40 mi of the route was widened to four lanes as part of the Louisiana Department of Transportation and Development (La DOTD) TIMED program.